For girls who can meet challenge

 Christie Nicholls is presented with her Queen's Award by

-Her Excellency, Lady Janine Mateparae, wife of the Governor-General, and
+Her Excellency, Lady Janine Mateparae, patron of GBNZ.

 As part of her Queen's Award programme, Christie spent six months volunteering at the Dunedin Public Library, as well as organising a pyjama party and themed dinner for her Girls' Brigade company.